Santhamurthy23/Kotlin-Android-App-Development/README.md

 5.ColorMyview App that gives the output for constraints with different colors. #ColorMyView

 6.ColorMyView Altered app that gives the output of 3 colors. #ColorMyviewAltered

+7.Android Trivia simple quiz game with fragments and navigation features.